The-OpenROAD-Project/OpenROAD/docs/tutorials/FlowTutorial.md

 that has minimum wire length.
 Try different `-style` options to study the effect on macro placement.

+Run `global_placement` to align standard cells and macros with updated macro spacing.

 #### Timing Optimization Using repair_design

 The `repair_design` command inserts buffers on nets to repair `max